sycomix/AI-DJ-Mix-Generator/README.md

 4. **Randomness via Relevant Cue Point Selection & Randomness**: Incorporates a semi-random approach to select cue points for creating a unique and dynamic mix.
 5. **Frequency Equalization of the Songs (EQing)**: Implements functions to adjust the frequency components of the songs to facilitate smoother transitions.
 6. **Final Step: Generating a Mix**: Combines the adjusted audio files based on the determined cue points to generate a seamless mix.

-[Include detailed information from your document regarding the AI DJ Mix Generator section here.]

 ## Techniques Employed